apache/whimsy/README.md

  * **Cron jobs** are managed by puppet.
 See [deployment](./DEPLOYMENT.md) for more information.

+ * **NEW!** Node.js is being prototyped to improve the Board Agenda tool, stay tuned.

  * **Generated JSON data** files are automatically generated into the [`/public`](https://whimsy.apache.org/public/) directory, to